andrei0x309/yup-live/README.md

 # Yup - Live Turborepo

+> Yup was acquired by thirdtweb around 11 FEB 2025.
+There are no plans to continue development on this project, depolyments will stop working.
+Repo will stay open for historical purposes.

 A monorepo build with turborepo for yup live, open source client apps for yup backend.
 Yup gets data from EVM blockchains, arewaeve and farcaster and aggregates it into a single data source.